veos-sxarr-NEC/veoffload/doc/GettingStarted.md

-# Getting Stated with VEO
+# Getting Started with VEO
 VE Offloading framework (VEO) is a framework to provide accelerator-style programming on Vector Engine (VE).